 Today, the Verdun forest in France teems with so much charming life that it seems straight out of a storybook.
 Wild marsh orchids and white swallow-wort sprout.
 Pear and plum trees pop up every now and then among the pines.
 Small, furry bats take up residence in the many underground hollows, which are perfect for hibernation.
 And tiny toads with mottled yellow bellies stay cool in the little pools that dot the forest floor.

 But on February 21, 1916, beginning with a two-day barrage of German artillery, Verdun became the site of one of the longest and bloodiest battles in World War I, and indeed in all of human history.
 Some 10 months later, the German army pulled back, and the conflict left the forest a scarred, muddy wasteland.
-Many traces of the conflict remained: the bodies of as many as 100,000 soldiers and hundreds of millions of unexploded shells.
-But something surprising happened in the aftermath of the battle, as the orchids, bats, and toads—species that did not live there before the battle—moved in and thrived.
+Many traces of the conflict remained: the bodies of as many as 100,000 soldiers and millions of unexploded shells.* But something surprising happened in the aftermath of the battle, as the orchids, bats, and toads—species that did not live there before the battle—moved in and thrived.
 This all happened precisely because the land had been irreparably changed by the battle.
 “Verdun was always a sacred place because of its history,” says Rémi de Matos Machado, a geomorphologist who wrote his doctoral thesis on Verdun’s thriving afterlife.
 “But now it is a sacred place because of biodiversity.
 It is a newborn landscape.”

 During the stalemate at Verdun, French and German forces lobbed artillery at one another, often indiscriminately, in an attempt to break morale, writes American military historian Robert Cowley in a paper in MHQ: The Quarterly Journal of Military History.
 New craters appeared almost constantly, sometimes filling trenches that had been dug just hours before, Cowley writes.
 When pilots flew over the battlefield, they described it as “the surface of the moon.”